 On one thing the rules were unequivocal: “NO BOUTIQUE SALES TO ANYONE UNTIL SATURDAY.”

 Our Archives reveal facts about the Rummage Sale through the years, but not the stories, and there must be hundreds.
-Through the seventy years of Rummage Sales, how many friendships have been made or cemented while sorting bric-a-brac or pricing housewares?
-How many First Parishioners cherish an item they bought in part because they know who donated it?
-How many visitors come back year after year because they know they’ll find something wonderful, and a friendly Rummage worker to buy it from?
+Through the seventy-plus years of Rummage Sales, how many friendships were made or cemented while sorting bric-a-brac or pricing housewares?
+How many First Parishioners cherish an item they bought, in part because they know who donated it?
+How many visitors came back year after year because they knew they would find something wonderful, and a friendly Rummage worker to buy it from?